mwestphalen/ASL-Learning-App/README.md

 2. Converted normal model to lite model using the standard converter provided by TensorFlow.
 Downloaded lite model.
 Next: Use firebase to deploy lite model or upload lite model into flutter app before production already?

+3. Uploaded model on firebase.
+It is published and ready to be used.

+4. Downloaded flutter.
+Added firebase to it after going through many errors.
+Unable to add model plugin due to unmatching dependencies.
+Flutter seems very complicated for installation and set up.
+Might have to think about switching to React Native and Expo if other team members have the same errors.
+Additionally, might go away from Firebase, but instead load model into app locally.
+Disadvantage: Increases app size; Advantage: Simpler and more tutorials out there to follow

 #### Week II (02/16-02/22)

 ##### User Interface (Matt)